KytonThaundi/SIMS/README.md

 2. They are assigned the "Student" role by default
 3. They can immediately log in with their credentials

+### Administration Panel

+The system includes a comprehensive administration panel accessible to users with the "Administrator" role.
+To access the administration panel:

+1. Log in with an administrator account
+2. Click on the "Administration" link in the sidebar navigation

+The administration panel provides the following features:

+- **Dashboard**: Overview of system statistics (users, students, programs, etc.)
+- **User Management**: Create, edit, and delete users; assign roles
+- **Student Management**: Centralized student record management
+- **Program Management**: Manage academic programs
+- **Department Management**: Manage university departments

+Administrators can create new users with specific roles (Administrator, Staff, Student) and manage all aspects of the system from this centralized interface.

 ## Project Structure

 - **Controllers/** - Contains all the application controllers